Thermalisation for Small Random Perturbations of Dynamical Systems: Introduction

-Sequences of stochastic processes for which an explicit profile can be determine are scarce.
-Explicit profiles are usually out of reach, in particular for the total variation distance; in many cases of interest only cut-off or window cut-off has been obtained so far.
+Alternative names are threshold phenomenon and abrupt convergence.
+When the distance to equilibrium at the time window can be well approximated by some profile function, we speak about profile cut-off.
+Sequences of stochastic processes for which an explicit profile cut-off can be determined are scarce.
+Explicit profiles are usually out of reach, in particular for the total variation distance.
+In general, the existence of the phenomenon is proven through a precise estimation of the sequence of cut-off times and this precision comes at a high technical price, for more details see J.~Barrera, O.~Bertoncini \& R.~Fern\'andez \cite{BBF}.

+The main result of this article, Theorem \ref{main}, states that when the deterministic dynamics is {\em{strongly coercive}} and satisfies some {\em{growth condition}}, the family of perturbed dynamics presents a thermalisation (windows cut-off) as we describe in Section \ref{notres}.
+Moreover, in Corollary \ref{pt} and Corollary \ref{dpt} we give a necessary and sufficient condition for having profile thermalisation (profile cut-off).
+We point out that our condition is always satisfied by reversible dynamics; {\em{i.e.}}, when $F(x)=\nabla V(x)$, $x\in \mathbb{R}^d$, and also for a large class of dynamics that are non-reversible.
+Non-reversible dynamics naturally appear for example in polymeric fluid dynamics or Wigner-Fokker-Planck equations, see A.~Arnold, J.~Carrillo \& C.~Manzini \cite{ACM} and B.~Jourdain, C.~Le Bris, T.~Leli\`evre \& F.~Otto \cite{JBLO}.
+Non-reversible systems arise in the theory of activated process in glasses and other disordered materials, chemical reactions far from equilibrium, stochastic modelled computer networks, evolutionary biology and theoretical ecology, see R.~Maier \& D.~Stein \cite{MS1} and \cite{MS2}.

+Notice that the set of symmetric matrices is not open.
+In particular, reversibility is not a generic property of dynamical systems.
+On the other hand, hyperbolicity is an open property, meaning that it is stable under small perturbations of the vector field.
+Moreover, in general for the non-reversible case, there is not an explicit formula for the invariant measure of the random dynamics \eqref{over} as in the reversible case.
+For reversible dynamics, analytic methods from quantum mechanics have been used to compute asymptotic expansions in the diffusivity $\sqrt{\epsilon}$.
+The strong point is that full asymptotic expansions in $\sqrt{\epsilon}$ and sharp estimates can be done.
+However, so far only applicable for reversible diffusion process.
+For more details, see \cite{BEGK} and \cite{BEGK1}.
+Therefore, it is desirable to have a treatment that does not rely on these properties, namely reversibility and/or explicit knowledge of invariant measures.

+Our idea is to carry out this asymptotic expansion in $\sqrt \epsilon$ by probabilistic methods.
+It turns out that the hyperbolicity of the underlying dynamics can be used to show that a second-order expansion gives a description of the original dynamics which is good for times much larger than the time at which equilibration occurs.
+This expansion is the same introduced in \cite{BJ}.
+Notice that in the one-dimensional case, the stochastic dynamics is always reversible.
+Therefore, profile cut-off always holds and a more refined analysis of this expansion is needed in order to be able to discern whether profile cut-off holds or not.
+A consequence of our analysis is an $L^1$-version of the local central limit theorem for the invariant measure of \eqref{over}, which could be of independent interest.